- Appointment of a Dissertation Committee

 Procedures to Follow in the Event of a Deferred Pass Outcome

-The Final Oral Examination Report is completed and returned to the Office of Research and Doctoral Studies no later than 24 hours after the final oral examination has been completed.
+The Final Oral Examination Report is completed and returned to the Office of Doctoral Studies no later than 24 hours after the final oral examination has been completed.

 Voting in the Event of the Absence of a Commission Member

-If any member of the five-member final oral commission is absent, the dissertation committee chairperson must secure permission from the Associate Dean for Research and Doctoral Studies to proceed with the final oral examination.
+If any member of the five-member final oral commission is absent, the dissertation committee chairperson must secure permission from the Vice Dean for Academic Affairs to proceed with the final oral examination.
 Assuming permission to proceed is granted, the information below applies to the voting procedures.

 If a dissertation committee member is absent, the following rules apply: